-When people register for your webinar, we send out in total 5 emails from our system: confirmation email, two reminders and two follow-up emails.
-If you'd like to use your own emails (for branding, etc.), you can disable them in your webinar settings.
+When people register for your webinar, we send out in total 5 emails from our system by default: the confirmation email, two reminders and two follow-up emails.
+If you'd like to use your own email provider, you can disable them in your webinar settings:

 👉Please bear in mind that your registrants will still need their unique access link to enter the webinar room.
 The webinar emails include important information such as your registrants' access links.

 So if you disable our webinar emails, you'll need to add the access links to your own custom emails.
 You can grab the registrant access links / keys in two ways.

 1. Automating the process via Zapier

 You can set up an automation in Zapier between Livestorm and your email app.
 This way, every time you have a new registrant, an automatic webinar email will be sent afterwards 👍You can fetch your registrant's access link and add it to your custom email template in Zapier.